Light/Dark

 231"It’s too cold, too hot,

-Too late," they say.
+too late," they say.

 Opportunities pass them by.

-232But one who considers hot and cold
+232But one who considers heat and cold

-And his happiness never fails.
+and his happiness never fails.

 233With my chest I’ll thrust aside

-The grasses, vines, and creepers,
+the grasses, vines, and creepers,

 Khujjasobhita